Ainsley Rodriguez Wears A Skimpy Set During Her ‘Slow And Controlled’ Glute Workout

-Social media star Ainsley Rodriguez dropped the jaws of her 1.9 million Instagram followers after sizzling in a tiny mismatched bikini during her latest exercise upload.
+Social media star Ainsley Rodriguez treated her 1.9 million Instagram followers to a post of her in a tiny mismatched bikini for her latest exercise upload.

 The bikini top was a stunning cerulean blue that flattered the model’s sun-kissed skin.
 Its silhouette consisted of a sporty triangle cut with a plunging neckline that flaunted Rodriguez’s décolletage.
 Thick straps offered support in the form of a halter-neck style as Rodriguez demonstrated her grueling routine.